 Oil Penetration and Allergies

 First, let me summarise the results of recent studies that Marian mentions in this Blog.
-Those works have brought truly breakthrough news and may have an impact for several industries including the nail industry from several standpoints.
-Here is the most important conclusion amongst others we can make upon the studies:
+Those studies have brought truly breakthrough news and may have an impact on several industries including the nail industry from several standpoints, especially when it comes to oil penetration and allergies.
+Here is the most important conclusion amongst others we can make from the studies:

-It has been shown that the moisturisers (lotions and oils) that are widely used in baby skin care led to development of food allergy, atopic dermatitis and even asthma in the future life of an infant if they used frequently.
+It has been shown that the moisturisers (lotions and oils) that are widely used in baby skincare lead to the development of food allergy, atopic dermatitis, and even asthma in the future life of an infant if they are used frequently.

 This sounds too scary, doesn’t it?
 However, let’s get started to sort things out to understand what is going on.

-The phenomenon that mentioned in the first notion occurs because oils, especially those natural oils like olive, sunflower and many others may partly disrupt the skin barriers and potentiate the permeation of many compounds including allergens.
+The phenomenon mentioned in the first notion occurs because oils, especially those natural oils like olive, sunflower, and many others, may partly disrupt the skin barriers and potentiate the permeation of many compounds including allergens.
 The oils or lipid compounds can dissolve the allergenic substances and make them available to the immune cells in our skin.
-For instance, the trace neglectable amounts of milk shakes or mixtures for infants can be left on a baby’s skin after the contact with parents’ hands.
+For instance, trace neglectable amounts of milkshakes or mixtures for infants can be left on a baby’s skin after contact with parents’ hands.
 Then, when we apply the moisturizer, its lipid components encourage the penetration of them into the baby’s skin.
 If the immune cells recognize the food components to be allergic, the reaction begins, and allergy develops immediately or many years after when a kid becomes an adult.
-That is why, one of the authors openly declare the following motto: “Olive oil is for food, not for skin care”, despite the current fashion for so called ‘natural’ or ‘organic’ products.
+That is why, one of the authors openly declares the following motto: “Olive oil is for food, not for skincare”, despite the current fashion for so-called ‘natural’ or ‘organic’ products.

-The data can be logically applied for our salon services because a nail technician often deal with potentially allergic substances such as uncured gels or ‘tacky residue’.
-Thus, the tacky residue being mixed with the oily components of the cosmetic products and easily penetrate the skin.
-It is important to note, that the components of nail products are not allergens itself.
+The data can be logically applied to our salon services because a nail technician often deals with potentially allergic substances such as uncured gels or ‘tacky residue’.
+Thus, the tacky residue being mixed with the oily components of the cosmetic products, and easily penetrate the skin.
+It is important to note, that the components of nail products are not allergens themselves.
 True allergens are always proteins.
-The components of UV gels, nail polishes or acrylics are not proteins.
+The components of UV gels, nail polishes, or acrylics are not proteins.
 Now you can ask – Why are they considered to be potential allergens then?
-The key word here is ‘potential’.
-These substances that can be potentially harmful for your skin have their own name – let me introduce them – haptens.
+The keyword here is ‘potential’.
+These substances that can be potentially harmful to your skin have their own name – let me introduce them – haptens.
 Haptens are substances of different chemical classes.
 They usually have a small molecular mass and can penetrate the skin barriers.
-They are not considered as allergens unless they come into reaction with our own proteins that are found in our skin.
-In this case they form the compound that become an allergen for us.
-Most of haptens are ‘oil loving’ molecules, which means that they can be dissolved in oils, which in turn helps them to penetrate the skin where they meet the lipid bilayers of our own Stratum Corneum and mix with them too.
+They are not considered allergens unless they come into reaction with our own proteins that are found in our skin.
+In this case, they form the compound that becomes an allergen for us.
+Most of the haptens are ‘oil-loving’ molecules, which means that they can be dissolved in oils, which in turn helps them to penetrate the skin where they meet the lipid bilayers of our own Stratum Corneum and mix with them too.

-Good news is that our skin is not a static structure or just a container that contains some mixtures.
+The good news is that our skin is not a static structure or just a container that contains some mixtures.
 It has its structure, and the structure defines the health of our skin.
-The skin’s major responsibility is to protect us, and it means that all the skin structures do their best to prevent the permeation of almost all the outer substances, even those that are considered as ‘good for us’.
-Moreover, the human’s skin is ever changing organ and it strives to free our body from harmful or unnecessary substances by pushing out old layers and cells.
+The skin’s major responsibility is to protect us, and it means that all the skin structures do their best to prevent the permeation of almost all the outer substances, even those that are considered ‘good for us’.
+Moreover, the human skin is an ever-changing organ, and it strives to free our body from harmful or unnecessary substances by pushing out old layers and cells.
 The latter are just removed from the surface of the skin.
-It helps to ‘clean up’ the space.
+It helps to clean up the space.

 What is important for us and our work?

 2) Oils.
-It is obvious, that we use the cuticle oils to prevent water evaporation from the area that we worked on, because some procedures (especially those that are well known as harmful – abrasions, solvents, peelings, etc. lead to water loss and dryness).
-Dryness is a first signal of disrupted skin barriers and the first step of possible skin inflammation).
-Always use the cuticle oils after you wash your hands with a soap or liquid soap.
+It is obvious, that we use cuticle oils to prevent water evaporation from the area that we worked on because some procedures (especially those that are well known as harmful – abrasions, solvents, peelings, etc.) lead to water loss and dryness.
+Dryness is the first signal of disrupted skin barriers and the first step of possible skin inflammation.
+Always use the cuticle oils after you wash your hands with soap or liquid soap.

-3) When your service is done and the next perfect set of beautiful nails is created, ask you client to wash her/his hands with a soap before you apply a lotion, cream, or any other moisturiser to avoid the potential allergy outbreak.
+3) When your service is done and the next perfect set of beautiful nails is created, ask your client to wash their hands with soap before you apply a lotion, cream, or any other moisturiser to avoid the potential allergy outbreak.

-7) Avoid products with a huge load of essential oils, fragrances, and colorants – it will help to avoid allergy outbreak.
+7) Avoid products with a huge load of essential oils, fragrances, and colorants – it will help to avoid allergy outbreaks.

 8) Avoid products that are advertised as ‘natural’ – that doesn’t mean they are safer.
-Often, most of them are considered as more allergenic, especially for the vulnerable skin types.
+Often, most of them are considered more allergenic, especially for vulnerable skin types.
 Studies confirm this notion.